Understanding Document Management

 ![]() |

-The icon allows you to download the Document listing in the Document Space as a ZIP or CSV file.
+The icon allows you to export Documents in the Document Space.

 ![]() |